Notification settings¶

 - Template data - template content in jinja2 format.

-Important!
-Use only secure structures.
 Before finalizing the template, make sure your data is secure.

 When filling in the Template data field of the form, please note that the template can be used both for the "Send each notification separately" and for "Send all notifications together" sending modes.

-The content of email message or jira task is generated based on the template and alert context
+The content of email message or jira task is generated based on the template and alert context.

-(when using "separate" send mode, the collection contains only one alert).
+The context provides a collection of alerts (when using "separate" send mode, the collection contains only one alert).

-you can use the following variables:
+For each alert you can use the following variables:

 - policy_alert_level: str - alert criticality level;